What is a CityPets house call all about?

 HomeAgain microchips are 15 digit 134 Khz universal microchip which are required for international travel.

-At City Pets we urge you to microchip all of your pets.
+At City Pets House Call Vets we urge you to microchip all of your fuzzy friends.
 Many people say to us. "why do I have to microchip my pet?, My pet never goes outside".
 We feel the reason to microchip your pet is for the unforeseen situation.
 A microchip provides the fastest method of identification of your pet if it inadvertently gets out of your home in the event of fire, burglary, a natural disaster or even careless entry of maintenance personnel.
 We urge you to have your pet microchipped on your next well pet exam.
 Please call us at 212 581 9387 to discuss this or to schedule an appointment to have your pet microchipped.

 Euthanasia (putting your pet to sleep)